kantarjiev/BAMRU-Org/docs/google_calendar.md

 Dozens of people are subscribed to our production calendar.
 If you use the production calendar for development and testing, they will complain!

-The passwords for our production and test calendar accounts are on the wiki.
+The passwords for our production and test calendar accounts are on the BAMRU wiki.
 Ask AndyL if you need help.

 ## Setting up a new Calendar